SAP-samples/btp-side-by-side-extension-learning-journey/README.md

 ## Known Issues

+1. Please check the [Troubleshooting Guide](./TROUBLESHOOTING.md).
+Fixes for known issues are listed there.
-Please post your issues in our [SAP BTP Learning Group](https://groups.community.sap.com/t5/sap-btp-learning/gh-p/SAP-BTP-Learning).
+2. If you need support, please post your issues in our [SAP BTP Learning Group](https://groups.community.sap.com/t5/sap-btp-learning/gh-p/SAP-BTP-Learning).

 ## How to obtain support